BZoennchen/Pages/_posts/2024-01-02-conspiracy.md

 According to Jan-Willem Prooijen, conspiracy theories orginate through the same cognitive process that produce other types of belief (e.g. spirituality), they reflect a desire to protect one's own group against a potentially hostile outgroup, and they are often grounded in strong ideologies.
 They are a natural defensive reaction to feelings of uncertainty and fear {% cite prooijen:2018 %}.

+Interestingly, in studies, individuals who perceive patterns in abstract paintings, random dots, or coin tosses were more inclined to believe in conspiracy theories, paranormal phenomena, and hold religious beliefs.
+Belief in conspiracies also tends to rise during natural disasters when people feel a lack of control.
+Due to their tendency to seek patterns, conspiracy theorists tend to categorize everything neatly into a framework of good versus evil.
+Even though the world that is constructed is miserable, it is without uncertainty.

 We are risk calculating creatures, always on the watch for new dangerous patterns.
 This is evolutionary advantageous.